 The location of the parcels containing the Assessed Lots is shown on the map at page (ix).
 Final zoning with respect to the Assessed Lots has been obtained and is consistent with the Developer's current development plans for such lots; all such lots are also subject to final plats.
-While the lot sizes vary, there are typically two sizes/types of lots: 40' wide x 119' deep and 45' wide x 129' deep, with homes ranging in size from 1,330 to 2,052 square feet and with starting base prices of approximately \$390,990 to over \$451,990.
+While the lot sizes vary with the average lot size of 60' wide x 134' deep with homes ranging in size from approximately 1,330 to 2,800 square feet and with starting base prices of approximately \$400,990 to over \$500,000.
 As of the date hereof, the Developer owns all of the Assessed Lots, as indicated in Table 6.